 We collect, store and use information about your visits to the Sites and about your computer, tablet, mobile or other device through which you access the Sites.
-This includes the following information:
+This may include the following information:

-For direct marketing sent by email to new contacts (i.e. individuals who we have not previously engaged with), we need your consent to send you unsolicited direct marketing.
+For direct marketing sent by email, we need your consent to send you unsolicited direct marketing:

 For all these categories, it is in our legitimate interests to continually monitor and improve our services and your experience of the Sites and to have network security.
 We consider this use to be necessary for our legitimate interests and will not be prejudicial or detrimental to you.